ryankayne/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+We use sessions to store data in the server about a client for a period of time.
+The data (authenticated) from the client will persist over the session instead of requiring credentials every time a new request is made.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes passwords (encrypts them) to make it difficult to access plain text information from users.

 - [ ] What does bcrypt do to slow down attackers?

+When you add the cost to bcrypt, it will send the client info through 2 times that many iterations of a key derivation to protect your data.
+This makes it much more difficult for attackers to get your data because it takes longer.
+Recommended is 12 or more for a cost.

 - [ ] What are the three parts of the JSON Web Token?

+Header, Payload, Signature

 ## Minimum Viable Product